COOPERATIVE EXTENSION PROGRAM (PVAMU-CEP)

 The program covered topics such as: Understanding Diabetes; Controlling Diabetes Through Nutrition; Get Up & Move (Physical Activity); Medication Management; Monitoring Your body; and Complications of Diabetes

-To date, Dallas County Extension Agent has implemented the DEAP diabetes program to hundreds of families throughout the county in various partnering agencies that include Dallas Can Academies and Hope Christian Womens Job Corp.
-DEAP has successfully utilized local healthcare professionals and volunteers; conducted supplemental physical activities and healthy food demonstrations; initiated walking programs with pedometers; provided more than 50,000 handouts, newsletters, and flyers.
+To date, Dallas County Extension Agent has implemented the DEAP diabetes program to more than 150 adult residents in six locations throughout Dallas County.
+DEAP has successfully utilized local healthcare professionals and volunteers; conducted supplemental physical activities and healthy diabetic food demonstrations; initiated walking programs with pedometers; provided more than 32,000 handouts, newsletters, and flyers.

 Additional programming includes: